AppleJack9050/automask/README.md

 2. This will open the **Edit File** view where you can perform detailed object segmentation and modification.

+3. The touchup tool, available through the context menu allows for additional manual removal. through a brush like UI, left click and hold to remove pixels from the image and is adjustable through a scale under the image.
+To exit this right click and normal editing will resume.

 ### Editing Actions (Right-Click Menu)

 In the editor, right click on any segmented object to: